-- Also in view of the abovementioned similarity between commercial concession agreements and agency agreements, Portuguese courts have consistently held that the grantor at the end of the contract is bound to pay to the grantee compensation in view of results achieved by the grantee in the formation of clientele ("clientele compensation"). - The compensation is calculated in equitable terms, taking into consideration the benefits received by the grantor in view of the grantee's performance.
+- ✓ Also in a view of the abovementioned similarity between commercial concession agreements and agency agreements, Portuguese courts have consistently held that the grantor at the end of the contract is bound to pay to the grantee compensation in view of results achieved ("clientele compensation"). - ✓ The compensation is calculated in equitable terms, taking into consideration the benefits received by the grantor in view of the grantee's performance.